 5 Health Care Tips For Your German Shepherd

-A German Shepard is typically a healthy breed of dog with an average life span of 12 to 16 years.
+A German Shepherd is typically a healthy breed of dog with an average lifespan of 12 to 16 years.
 A well-bred German Shepard will usually not have any serious health problems; however, all German Shepherds are susceptible to a few health conditions.
-Health conditions may include; canine hip dysphasia, Von Willebrand’s Disease and/or skin allergies.
+Health conditions may include; canine hip dysplasia, Von Willebrand’s Disease and/or skin allergies.
 What follows are a few health care tips for your German Shepherd for optimum health.

-One of the most important things you can do for the health of your German Shepherd is feed him a healthy, well-balanced diet.
-German Shepherds are very active, so they require a great deal of protein in their diet.
-Fresh meats such as chicken, beef and turkey are excellent sources of protein; however, they also need a balance of vegetables, eggs and rice included in the diet.
+One of the most important things you can do for the health of your German Shepherd is feeding him a healthy, well-balanced diet.
+German Shepherds are very active, so they require plenty of protein in their diet.
+Fresh meats such as chicken, beef, and turkey are excellent sources of protein; however, they also need a balance of vegetables, eggs and rice included in the diet.
 It is best to avoid wheat, corn or rice, as these foods may be difficult on his digestive system.
-The amount of food your dog eats depends on his activity level, but the average is about three total cups of food per day and any uneaten food should be removed after about thirty minutes.
+The amount of food your dog eats depends on his activity level, but the average is about three total cups of food per day, and any uneaten food should be removed after about thirty minutes.
 Avoid feeding your German Shepherd any foods that contain additives as they are difficult to digest and will only produce unhealthy calories.

 General Health Checks

-It is important to routinely spend a few minutes checking the German Shepherd for any signs of a potential serious health problem.
-Some of the signs you should look for in his overall general health include: lack of coordination, increased aggression, loss of appetite, loss of water consumption, weight change, bloated abdomen, gagging, coughing and/or change in muscle tone.
-The feet should be checked daily for abrasions, damaged pads and nail problems and check the skin daily for hair loss, red spots, parasites and sores.
+It is important to routinely spend a few minutes checking the German Shepherd for any signs of a potentially dangerous health problem.
+Some of the signs you should look for in his overall general health include lack of coordination, increased aggression, loss of appetite, loss of water consumption, weight change, bloated abdomen, gagging, coughing and change in muscle tone.
+The feet should be checked daily for abrasions, damaged pads, and nail problems and check the skin daily for hair loss, red spots, parasites, and sores.

 Eyes, Ears and Nose